Athletics

 Bush Athletic Director Jo Ito

 The Blazers Athletics Program is an essential part of the overall student experience at The Bush School.
-We consider the work with our student-athletes as an opportunity to have a positive impact on their lives through emphasizing learning of fundamental sports skills and strategies, teamwork, and most importantly character development.
 Our school-wide commitment to being a diverse, and inclusive community that is focused on ensuring each participant is seen, valued, and heard, is at the heart of what we do.

 Bush Athletics Information & Stats